edsoncelio/kubernetes-labs-kind/README.md

 To access the app go to the browser and access `http://localhost/`

-## TODO
- - [ ] Add the option to install kind and requirements using make
- - [ ] Add the option to create a cluster with HA (now it's just a control plane acting as a worker)

  ## Interacting with the cluster
  A complete list with `kubectl` commands that you can use to interact with the cluster, you can see https://kubernetes.io/docs/reference/kubectl/cheatsheet/

+## 🔥 Destroying the clusters
+To destroy the cluster:
+`make delete-cluster`

 ## Getting help

 To see all available commands, use `make help`

+## TODO
+ - [ ] Add the option to install kind and requirements using make
+ - [ ] Add the option to create a cluster with HA (now it's just a control plane acting as a worker)

 ## References
 * https://kind.sigs.k8s.io/docs/user/quick-start/
 * https://kind.sigs.k8s.io/docs/user/loadbalancer/